-The IARU Committee on Women and Men in the Academy meets once a year.
+The IARU Committee on Gender in the Academy meets once a year.
 Data are collected to benchmark the academic ladder, changes over time, the international mobility of academics as well as academic success rates.

 Committee members also share and discuss initiatives on gender equality implemented by IARU member institutions and consider explanatory frameworks.